Boyd Gaming's business model is buoyed by the US public's

 travel agency in Hawaii.

-The company operates in four segments: Las Vegas Locals,
+The company operates in five segments: Las Vegas Locals,

-Downtown Las Vegas, Midwest and South and Atlantic City.
-Its Las
+Downtown Las Vegas, Midwest and South, Peninsula, and Borgata.

-Vegas Locals segment consists of six casinos which include Gold
+revenue during fiscal 2014.
+It consists of six casinos which

-Coast Hotel and Casino; The Orleans Hotel and Casino; Sam's Town
+include Gold Coast Hotel and Casino; The Orleans Hotel and Casino;

-Hotel and Gambling Hall, and Suncoast Hotel and Casino.
-The
+Sam's Town Hotel and Gambling Hall, and Suncoast Hotel and

-company's Midwest and South properties consist of four dockside
+The company's Midwest and South properties consist of four

-riverboat casinos, one racing and two barge-based casinos that
+dockside riverboat casinos, one racing and two barge-based casinos

-operate in four states in the Midwest and southern US.
+that operate in four states in the Midwest and southern US.
+This

 Sales and Marketing

-The company's advertising and marketing promotion costs are
+The company's advertising and marketing promotion costs totaled

-Boyd's revenue increased in fiscal 2013 compared to the prior
+Boyd's revenue decreased in fiscal 2014 compared to the prior

 In Las Vegas, the company's $4.8 billion Echelon Place was